Paul George's Success and Achievements in Timeline

 In 2013, Paul George was named the NBA Most Improved Player and earned his first All-Star selection, leading the Indiana Pacers to their first Eastern Conference Finals trip since 2004.

-Following a Pacers' win over the Denver Nuggets on February 10, 2014, Nuggets head coach Brian Shaw described Paul George as "the best two-way player in the game,"
+Following a Pacers' win on February 10, 2014, Nuggets head coach Brian Shaw called Paul George 'the best two-way player in the game'.

-In 2014, the Pacers eliminated the Atlanta Hawks and the Washington Wizards in the first two rounds of the playoffs.
-Paul George scored a then playoff career-high 39 points in game 4 against the Wizards.
-The Pacers were eliminated in the Eastern Conference Finals against the Miami Heat for the third straight year.
-Paul George was named to the All-NBA third team, which qualified him for the full 30% extension and All-Defensive First Team.
+In 2014, Paul George made it to the playoffs, eliminating the Atlanta Hawks and the Washington Wizards in the first two rounds before being eliminated in the Eastern Conference Finals against the Miami Heat for the third straight year.
+He was also named to the All-NBA third team and All-Defensive First Team.

 In 2016, Paul George recovered from his injury to become an All-Star again and won an Olympic gold medal.

-April 14, 2017: Eastern Conference Player of the Month
+April 14, 2017: Named Eastern Conference Player of the Month

-On April 14, 2017, Paul George was named Eastern Conference Player of the Month for games played in April, during which he averaged an NBA-high 32.8 points, 8.2 rebounds, and 4.5 assists.
+On April 14, 2017, Paul George was named Eastern Conference Player of the Month for games played in April, where he averaged an NBA-high 32.8 points.

 March 29, 2022: Return from Injury